dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/plan.md

 We are already in the process of updating documentation for the 3.0 and 3.1 releases.
 We are also working on:

-* An overhaul of the getting started docs to make them more approachable/easier to follow
+* An overhaul of the getting started articles to make them more approachable/easier to follow
-* Reorganization of docs to make things easier to find and to add cross-references
+* Reorganization of articles to make things easier to find and to add cross-references
-* Adding more details and clarifications to existing docs
+* Adding more details and clarifications to existing articles
 * Updating the samples and adding more examples

 ## Fixing bugs